Octachron/codept/README.md

 More tests are needed on other platforms.

 ##Compatibility with ocamldep
-The only ocamldep options not implemented by codept is `-allox-approx`: codept can only process syntactically valid files.
+The only ocamldep options not implemented by codept is `-allow-approx`: codept can only process syntactically valid files.

 However, some of the ocamldep options are slightly reinterpreted: